 Junior orienteering competitions

-In Scotland, there are several junior competitions held each year, as well as around the UK for junior teams.
+There are several junior competitions held in Scotland each year, as well as competitions around the UK which Scottish junior teams take part in.

 Jamie Stevenson Trophy